-When you enroll in a dental plan, you have entered into a contract.
-This means that you are responsible to pay your premiums and follow the rules of the plan.
-It means that we're responsible to pay for covered services listed in your benefit booklet at the reimbursement levels listed on your Plan Overview Page.
+When you enroll in this dental plan, you have entered into a Contract.
+This means that you are responsible to pay your Premiums and follow the rules of the plan.
+It means that we're responsible to pay for covered services listed in your benefit booklet at the reimbursement levels listed on your Plan Overview.
 And we have to follow the plan's rules, too.
-This Plan Overview and your benefit booklet are our contract.
+The Plan Overview, Application and your benefit booklet are our Contract.